-Magneta / Magnetic Inspection Vehicle (MIV)
+Magneta: Magnetic Inspection Vehicle (MIV) for railroad

 The MIV (Magnetic Inspection Vehicle) is a rail-road vehicle that has revolutionized the cleaning of the tracks from metal debris and metal dust.
 This innovative rail-road vehicle is able to fully automatically remove steel and metal dust from the sleepers and track ballast.
 Metal debris presents a problem that becomes larger with each grinding of the rail because it causes malfunctions of the railway signalling system.
 Therefore requirements regarding the presence of metal debris are becoming more stringent.